Welcome to the UbiOps cookbook!

 The ready deployments show how to set up your deployment package for typical use cases.
 You can download the deployment package, fill in the deployment creation form in the UI, and upload the deployment package.
 Afterwards you can make a request to the deployment to test it out.

-The current recipes¶
+The current Python recipes¶

 To be able to use the UbiOps cookbook you need three things:

-You need to be able to run Jupyter Notebook.
+If you want to run Python recipes, you need to be able to run Jupyter Notebook.
 See the installation guide for more information.

 You need to have a UbiOps account.
 You can create a free account here.